globalw/ragflow/docs/references/faq.md

 ## General

-### 1. What sets RAGFlow apart from other RAG products?
+### 1. What sets Tessi ai. apart from other RAG products?

 The "garbage in garbage out" status quo remains unchanged despite the fact that LLMs have advanced Natural Language Processing (NLP) significantly.
-In response, RAGFlow introduces two unique features compared to other Retrieval-Augmented Generation (RAG) products.
+In response, Tessi ai. introduces two unique features compared to other Retrieval-Augmented Generation (RAG) products.

 - Fine-grained document parsing: Document parsing involves images and tables, with the flexibility for you to intervene as needed.
-- Traceable answers with reduced hallucinations: You can trust RAGFlow's responses as you can view the citations and references supporting them.
+- Traceable answers with reduced hallucinations: You can trust Tessi ai.'s responses as you can view the citations and references supporting them.

-### 2. Which languages does RAGFlow support?
+### 2. Which languages does Tessi ai. support?

 English, simplified Chinese, traditional Chinese for now.